 The importance of a belt-positioning booster for forward-facing children, to avoid abdominal injuries caused by the abdomen slipping under the belt, has been shown in several studies (DeSantis Klinich et al. 1994, Isaksson-Hellman et al. 1997, Hummel et al. 1997, Warren Bidez and Syson 2001, Durbin et al. 2003).
-The field data presented in this study supports these findings and emphasizes the importance of boosters, and that the booster is designed to hold the belt firmly against the pelvis or thighs during a frontal impact.
-The overall effectiveness (MAIS 2+) of boosters is estimated as 31% as compared to using seat belt only and as high as 75% as compared to no restraint at all.
-Getting all children of appropriate age and size to use boosters offers a potentially significant safety benefit.
+The overall effectiveness (MAIS 2+) of boosters is estimated as 31% as compared to using seat belt only and as high as 75% as compared to no restraint at all (Jakobsson et al. 2007).
+Getting all children of appropriate age and size to use boosters offers a potentially substantial safety benefit.

 Booster usage varies greatly for different countries.
-Less than half of the children aged 4 to 12 in Volvo cars in Sweden use boosters as indicated in Figure 1.
+Less than half of the children aged 4 to 12 in Volvo cars in Sweden use boosters (Jakobsson et al. 2007).
 For those above 7 only 15% use a booster.
 In a questionnaire based survey in Australia (Charlton et al. 2006), which covered 700 parents with children 4 to 11 years old, 42% of the children included in the survey were appropriately restrained based on the height criteria (<140cm should use boosters).
-Data from the US shows a significant increase in booster usage in the 4 to 8 year age group from 4% in 1999 increasing to 27% in 2004 (Arbogast and Winston 2006).
-Although the trend is positive, the overall booster use rate in the US is low and the booster seat use of children above 8 years of age also needs to be addressed (as illustrated in Figure 8).
+Data from the US shows a substantial increase in booster usage in the 4 to 8 year age group from 4% in 1999 increasing to 27% in 2004 (Arbogast and Winston 2006).
+Although the trend is positive, the overall booster use rate in the US is low and the booster seat use of children above 8 years of age also needs to be addressed (as illustrated in Figure 3).
 In a study conducted in Spain only 9% of children aged 6 to 12 used child restraints (unspecified type) (Tejera 2006).

-Even though small sample size, Figure 2 indicates that the acceptance of integrated boosters seems to be higher for older children as compared to accessory boosters.
+Field data from integrated boosters (Jakobsson et al. 2007) indicate that the acceptance of integrated boosters seems to be higher for older children as compared to accessory boosters.
 It can then be speculated that by offering an integrated booster, usage will increase along with the overall potential safety benefit.

 For the children using boosters, different types of misuse affects the performance.
-The frequency of misuse varies depending on which study is analyzed, but the share is significant.
+The frequency of misuse varies depending on which study is analyzed, but the share is substantial.
 According to a study carried out in the US by NHTSA (2004), 39.5% of the 664 children inspected in belt-positioning boosters were considered as critical misuse.
 The most commonly occurring cases of misuse were improper fit of shoulder belt followed by loose belt, improper fit of lap belt and inappropriate age/fit.
 Morris et al. (2000) studied 164 children in belt-positioning boosters in the US and identified misuse in 20% of the cases.
 The most common misuse was incorrect positioning of shoulder belt, followed by child inappropriate in size, inappropriate seat belt for booster and seat belt routed incorrectly.
 In Germany, the misuse rate for booster cushions was reported to be 46.8% according to a study by Fastenmeier and Lehnig (2006).
 A Spanish study carried out as a part of the EU-project CHILD, identified that nearly 50% of the children, aged 6 to 12 restrained with a child restraint (unspecified type), had some type of misuse (Tejera 2006).
 The most common misuse was having the seat belt placed behind the back of the child.
 Data from France in the same study indicates figures of booster misuse as approximately 65%.
 The most commonly occurring cases of misuses were lap belt over belt guiding, twisted seat belt and seat belt behind the back.